csci596team/parallel-sudoku/README.md

 **2. State Masks and Sudoku board.**

 Each thread has a set of state masks and sudoku board for doing DFS and backtracking.

+When robbery happen, the idle thread will copy all the masks and board information of the robbed thread.
+So that the idle thread can keep searching base on the robbed state.

 ## An example of parallel DFS traversal